jjsmall009/dsa-work-and-notes/02-linked-lists/linked-notes.md

 # Linked Lists - Notes

-Much like an array a linked list is a linear data strcuture but with some better (and some worse) features.
+Much like an array a linked list is a linear data structure but with some better (and some worse) features.
 A linked list is dynamic and you can grow or shrink it on the fly.

 ## Linked List Basics